-- (7) "Received the benefit of the services in the City" means the taxpayer's customer had either directly or indirectly received value from delivery of that service in the City. - (8) "Service" means a commodity consisting of activities engaged in by a person for another person for consideration. - (9) "To the extent" means that if the customer of a service receives the benefit of the service both in the City and outside the City or the customer uses the intangible property both in the City and outside the City, the gross receipts from the performance of the service or the sale of intangible property are included in the allocation to San Francisco according to the portion of the benefit of the services received in the City and/or the use of the intangible property in the City. - (d) Gross Receipts From Services.
-Gross receipts from services are in the City to the extent the purchaser of the services received the benefit of the services in the City. - (1) The location of the receipt of the benefit of the service shall be determined as follows:
+- (7) "Received the benefit of the services in the City" means the taxpayer's customer had either directly or indirectly received value from delivery of that service in the City. - (8) "Service" means a commodity consisting of activities engaged in by a person for another person for consideration. - (9) "To the extent" means that if the customer of a service receives the benefit of athe service both in the City and outside the City or the customer uses the intangible property both in the City and outside the City, the gross receipts from the performance of the service or the sale of intangible property are included in the allocation to San Francisco according to the portion of the benefit of the services received in the City and/or the use of the intangible property in the City. - (d) Gross Receipts From Services.
+Gross receipts from services are in the City to the extent the purchaser of the services received the benefit of the services in the City. - (1) The location of the receipt of the benefit of the service shall be determined as follows: - A.-The location of the benefit of the service shall be presumed to be received in the City to the extent the taxpayer's contracts or books and records kept in the normal course of business indicate the benefit of the service is in the City. - A. ThePresumptions:

-A. Presumptions:

-- The location of the receipt of the benefit of the service shall be presumed to be in the City to the extent the service predominantly relates to: - a.
+- i.
+The location of the receipt of the benefit of the service shall be presumed to be in the City to the extent the service predominantly relates to: - a.
 Real property located in the City. - b.
 Tangible personal property and the tangible personal property is located in the City when the service is received.
-If the tangible personal property is delivered

-- directly or indirectly to the customer after the service is performed, the benefit of the service is received in the City if the property is delivered in the City, regardless of where the service is performed. - c.
+If the tangible personal property is delivered directly or indirectly to the customer after the service is performed, the benefit of the service is received in the City if the property is delivered in the City, regardless of where the service is performed. - c.
 Intangible property used in the City. - d.
-Sales of financial instruments if the customer is located in the City. - e.
+FinancialSales of financial instruments if the customer is located in the City. - e.
 Individuals who are physically present in the City at the time the service is delivered. - ii.
 The taxpayer or the Tax Collector may overcome a presumption identified in subsection (d)(1)A.i. by showing, based on a preponderance of the evidence, that the benefit of the service is received at a location other than that provided under subsection (d)(1)A.i.
-The party attempting to overcome a presumption shall first consider the information contained in the taxpayer's contracts or books and records kept in the normal course of business before considering all other sources of information to overcome the presumption. - B. For any service, the location of the receipt of the benefit of the service shall be substantiated by the taxpayer's contracts or books and records kept in the normal course of business. - C. If the location of the receipt of the benefit of the service cannot be substantiated pursuant to subsection (d)(1)B., all other sources of information may be used to substantiate the location of the benefit. - D. If the location of the receipt of the benefit of the service cannot be determined pursuant to subsection (d)(1)B. or C., the location of the benefit of the service shall be determined using reasonable approximation. - E. If the location of the benefit of the service cannot be determined pursuant to subsection (d)(1)B., C., or D., the location where the benefit of the service is received shall be in the City if the customer's billing address as indicated in the taxpayer's books and records is in the City. - F. Notwithstanding subsection (d)(1)E., for services provided under U.S. or State of California government contracts, if the location of the receipt of the benefit of the service cannot be allocated pursuant to subsection (d)(1)B., C., or D., such as when a contract cannot be disclosed and no information about the service is publicly available, then the benefit of the service is deemed received by:
+The party attempting to overcome a presumption shall first consider the information contained in the taxpayer's contracts or books and records kept in the normal course of business before considering anyall other sourcesources of information used to overcome the presumption. - B. If the For any service falls under one of the presumptions in subsection (d)(1)A.i. or if the presumption in subsection (d)(1)A.i. has been overcome, and, the location of the receipt of the benefit cannot of the service shall be substantiated usingby the taxpayer's contracts or books and records, kept in the normal course of business. - B.C.
+If the location of the receipt of the benefit of the service cannot be substantiated pursuant to subsection (d)(1)B., all other sources of information may be used to substantiate the location of the benefit. - C.D.
+If the location of the receipt of the benefit of the service cannot be determined pursuant to subsection (d)(1)AB. or BC., the location of the benefit of the service shall be determined using reasonable approximation.